iabhisheksaini01/Documentation/sop for Common Ubuntu Commands.md

 # SOP: Common Ubuntu Commands

 ## Objective:
-To provide a detailed list of frequently used Ubuntu commands with their purpose, examples, and best practices.
-This helps users perform basic system-level tasks efficiently.
+To provide a detailed list of frequently used Ubuntu commands with their detailed purpose, examples, and best practices.
+This helps users perform basic system-level tasks easily.

 ---